rtrelease/Jetson-Symbolics-Neuromorphics/Arduino.md

 Analog computing master expert Dr. Bernd Ulmann of Anabrid has kindly provided the Arduino Mega 2560 code for a simple [hybrid computing controller and data logger](https://github.com/anabrid/hardware/tree/main/the-analog-thing/arduino_2650_hybrid_controller) he designed for THAT.
 Since the Arduino IDE serial communicates with THAT's microcontroller via USB, the ARM Jetsons sidestep obstacles of only x86-specific data acquisition (DAQ) system drivers being available.

-When this initial Arduino Mega 2560 microcontroller hardware is finally integrated with THAT systems, it will enable new hybrid computing synergies between digital AI, deep learning methods and analog computer models' dynamical data.
+When this initial Arduino Mega 2560 microcontroller hardware is finally integrated with THAT systems, it will enable new hybrid computing synergies between digital AI, deep learning methods and analog computer models' dynamical data outputs.

 A continuing review of Dr. Ulmann's Analog Paradigms advanced [Hybrid Controller module documentation](https://analogparadigm.com/downloads/hc_handbook.pdf)  indicates that there is a reasonable upgrade path for an Open Source THAT hardware interface that can include a 32 bit ARM Cortex M controller system with greater analog and digital I/O capabilities and processing speed than the 8 bit Atmel atMega 256.